90N45-d3v/dBmonster/README.md

 ### Additional information
 - If the tracked WiFi device is out of range or doesn't send any packets, the graph stops plotting till there is new data.
 So don't panic ;)
 - dBmonster wasn't tested on all systems...
 If there are any errors or something is going wrong, contact me.
-- If you used dBmonster on a non-listed Platform or WiFi Adapter, please open an issue (with Platform and WiFi Adapter information) and I will add your specification to the README.md
+(Of course you can also contact me if you liked my project!)